 At Walkup, Melodia, Kelly & Schoenberger, we are firmly committed to ensuring that personal injury victims have adequate legal representation to secure the compensation they need from aggressive insurance carriers or at-fault parties.

-Personal injuries arise in many ways in Napa
+How personal injuries arise in Napa

 The Napa personal injury attorneys at Walkup, Melodia, Kelly & Schoenberger have extensive experience helping victims who have sustained a wide range of injuries.
 We regularly help clients who are suffering from the following: